frithnanth/perl6-Desktop-Notify/README.md

 $notify.show($n);
 ```

-If you're trying this code, note that the notification doesn't fade by itself,
+If you run this code, note that the notification doesn't fade by itself,
 but you need to click on it in order to close it.

+For more examples see the `example` directory.

 ## Documentation